Rongronggg9/power-profiles-daemon/README.md

 ```
 gdbus call --system --dest net.hadess.PowerProfiles --object-path /net/hadess/PowerProfiles --method org.freedesktop.DBus.Properties.Set 'net.hadess.PowerProfiles' 'ActiveProfile' "<'power-saver'>"
 ```

+You can check the current configuration which will be restored on reboot in `/var/lib/power-profiles-daemon/state.ini`.

 If that doesn't work, please file an issue, make sure any running power-profiles-daemon has been stopped: